grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 state
 ```

 This confirms that LogCLI is connected to the Loki instance and we now know that the logs contain the following labels: `package_size`, `service_name`, and `state`.
-Let's now run some queries against Loki to better understand our package logistics.
+Let's run some queries against Loki to better understand our package logistics.

 <!-- INTERACTIVE page step1.md END -->